CougsInSpace/CougSat1-Software/CougSat1-ADCS/src/libraries/README.txt

-External Libraries go here.
+Calculation Classes and Non Hardware External Libraries go here.

-DO NOT EDIT FILES IN THIS FOLDER.
+DO NOT EDIT LIBRARIES IN THIS FOLDER.